jesse0099/Markdowns/s3_access.md

 `aws s3 ls s3-bucket-name --profile chalk-s3`

+Substitute `s3-bucket-name` with the name of the bucket provided to you.

-Not including the `--profile` flag will execute CLI commands using your own credentials, essentially rejecting actions over our bucket.
+Not including the `--profile {value}` flag will execute CLI commands using your own credentials, essentially rejecting actions over our bucket.

 `An error occurred (AccessDenied) when calling the ListObjectsV2 operation: Access Denied`